utap2/utap2/docs/rst/installation.rst

-Paste the code in the Google shell console and click "ENTER".
+Paste the code in the Google shell console and click on  "ENTER".

 .. image:: ../figures/paste_code.PNG

-Enter 'yes' to apply all proposed changes and install slurm cluster with terraform.
+Enter 'yes' to apply all proposed changes and install slurm cluster with Terraform.

 .. image:: ../figures/accept_terraform.PNG